trrad/tyche/docs/InterfaceStandards.md

   emfit: new WorkerOperation<EMParameters, EMResult>('emfit'),
   bootstrap: new WorkerOperation<BootstrapRequest, BootstrapResult>('bootstrap'),
   causalTree: new WorkerOperation<TreeRequest, CausalTree>('causalTree'),
-  export: new WorkerOperation<ExportRequest, Blob>('export')
+  export: new WorkerOperation<ExportRequest, Blob>('export'),
 };
 ```

 **Worker Contract Principles**:

 - Workers operate only on primitive types and plain objects
 - No class instances, functions, or closures cross worker boundaries
 - All posterior construction happens in the main thread
 - Workers are pure computation - no side effects or state
 - Inference engines decide internally whether to use workers based on data size and complexity